 "I'll do that later on with Kurumi," I said while putting down the last plate on the table.

-I smiled to myself at seeing my handiwork; five sets of plates for the main dish, bowls for rice, bowls for miso soup, and chopsticks.
-All that remained to set the table was to put the food on their respective places.
+I smiled in satisfaction at my handiwork; five sets of plates for the main dish, five bowls for rice, five bowls for miso soup, and five sets of chopsticks.
+All that remained to set the table was to fill the bowls with food.

 Before I was able to move towards the rice cooker, Mom intervened.